sam-caldwell/samcaldwell.net/README.md

   - Specific file in a gist: `{% gist 1234567890abcdef file.rb %}`
   - Works in Markdown and HTML posts.

+## Jokes

+- Add jokes as pages under `jokes/` (e.g., `jokes/my-joke.html`).
+- One-liner: `make joke TITLE="My Joke"`
+- Interactive: `make joke` and enter a title when prompted
+- Each file must include front matter so Jekyll processes it, for example:

+  ---
+  title: My Joke
+  description: Optional short summary
+  ---

+- The list is available at `/jokes/` and is linked in the nav.

 ## Create a New Blog Post

-- One-liner: `make new TITLE="My First Post"`
+- One-liner: `make post TITLE="My First Post"`
-- Interactive: `make new` and enter a title when prompted
+- Interactive: `make post` and enter a title when prompted
 - What it does:
   - Creates `_posts/YYYY-MM-DD-my-first-post.md`
   - Adds front matter (`layout: page`, `title`, `date`, `description`, `tags`)